microsoft/fluentui/packages/react-input/Spec.md

 `Input` in its most basic form is a text input field abstracting `<input type="text" />`.

+It can also be used to render other text-based input types, such as `password` or `email`, but **is not intended for non-text input types** such as `checkbox` (those are handled in separate components).

-In some libraries it also abstracts a `textarea` (multi-line text input).
-It may also have features such as a label and start/end slots built in.
+In some libraries, the equivalent component also abstracts a `textarea` (multi-line text input) and may have features such as a label and start/end slots built in.

 ## Prior Art